Abu-ls-10/audio_forge_x/README.md

 # AudioForgeX

-AudioForgeX is an open-source platform for audio manipulation and mixing, currently in progress.
+AudioForgeX is a platform for audio manipulation and mixing, currently in progress.

 ## Features